Bylaws

 Section 2.06.
 Dues.
 Dues shall be levied annually upon the Membership in such amounts as may from time to time be determined by the Board of Directors.
 A Full Member must have paid all dues and fees owed the Corporation to vote, hold office, or sit on the Board of Directors.

-Section 2.07.
+Section 2.07a.
 Voting.
 Except as otherwise provided by law or by the provisions of the Bylaws, Full Members are all those Members who shall have paid all dues and fees owing to the Corporation at the time of the meeting.
 Full Members shall have the right to exercise one vote on any matter properly coming before such meeting.
 Motions and measures shall be passed by majority vote of the quorum present at such vote.

 Section 2.08.
 Membership List.
 The Corporation shall keep a complete and accurate list of Members.

 Section 2.10.
 Termination of Membership.
 A. Full Membership shall automatically terminate upon failure to pay any dues levied by the Corporation within thirty (30) days after a notice of delinquency of dues is given.
 Full Members who fail to pay dues shall become Associate Members until 1) the time at which they pay all dues owed for the current and past fiscal year or 2) the next Annual Meeting of the Membership.
 B. Membership may be involuntarily terminated and a Member expelled for any conduct contrary to the Purposes and Ethics of the Corporation as stated in Article II of the Articles of Incorporation and Article VIII, Section I and Article IX of the Bylaws of the Corporation.
-Any Member charged with having engaged in conduct contrary to the Purposes and Ethics of the Corporation shall have the right to hear the charges made against her or him, shall have the right to a hearing before the Membership and shall be expelled only after a secret ballot in which a majority of the total Full Membership votes to expel the Member.
+Any Member charged with having engaged in conduct contrary to the Purposes and Ethics of the Corporation shall have the right to hear the charges made against them, shall have the right to a hearing before the Membership and shall be expelled only after a secret ballot in which a majority of the total Full Membership votes to expel the Member.

 Section 2.11.
 Qualifications.
-Membership is restricted to individuals supporting the Purposes and Ethics of the Corporation (Articles VIII, Section I and IX) who have an involvement in archaeological research in the State ofIndianaand who have previously demonstrated a commitment to meeting professional standards in accordance with the Purposes and Ethics of the Corporation.
+Membership is restricted to individuals supporting the Purposes and Ethics of the Corporation (Articles VIII, Section I and IX) who have an involvement in archaeological research in the State of Indiana and who have previously demonstrated a commitment to meeting professional standards in accordance with the Purposes and Ethics of the Corporation.
 Those eligible shall include 1) archaeologists holding a graduate degree in archaeology, anthropology; or a closely related field, or the equivalent in experience, 2) others actively engaged in professional quality archaeological research in Indiana either as students, avocational archaeologists, or as employees of an institution, agency, or firm, and, 3) any individual committed to preservation and stewardship of archaeological resources and whose professional and non-professional activities conform to the Purpose and Ethics of the Corporation.

 Section 2.12.
 Associate Members.
 Associate Members are all those Members who are not Full Members, as defined in Section 2.07.
 Associate Members are not permitted to make motions, vote, hold office, or sit on the Board of Directors.
 Any Member who does not desire or is not permitted due to conflicts of interest in participating in the general business of the Corporation can maintain Membership in the Corporation as Associate Members.
 Any Full Members who are delinquent in payment of their dues shall be retained on the Membership roles as Associate Members for a period of up to one (1) year.